Label Propagation with Weak Supervision: Discussion

 \section{Discussion}

 We provide a novel theoretical perspective on LPA that takes advantage of useful prior information.
 Our bound differs significantly from existing spectral bounds, and provides insight into how to best incorporate priors into LPA.
 We note that our analysis is general and works with \textit{any} initialization $h$.
 We also provide a framework to handle multiple sources of side information and empirical results for the setting of weak supervision.
 Further work can incorporate other types of prior information into LPA, such as in the recent line of work of learning with past predictions \citep{mitzenmacher2020algorithms, khodak2022learning}.
 In addition, our connections of LPA with weakly supervised learning illustrate (both theoretically and empirically) that these methods benefit each other.
 As a whole, our results support adding smoothness to the standard WSL pipeline and can encourage further connections between semi-supervised learning algorithms and WSL.
 We note a few limitations of our method; our bound depends on several parameters, smoothness $s_k$, prior information accuracy $\alpha_k$; in general, we may need to approximate these values through labeled data.
 It remains an open question of how to do this effectively.
+In addition, we assume a uniformity assumption that the average error of points with ``Out" connections from $\mathcal{N}_k$ is of a constant factor of the average error in $\mathcal{N}_k$.
+Relaxing the bound beyond this assumption is also an open question.

 We remark that our approach bridges the gap between classical label propagation and modern deep learning by incorporating information from pretrained models to construct our graph $G$.
 Since we construct $G$ through Euclidean distance, our work uses notions of smoothness in the learnt embeddings, which is also noted in \cite{Chen2022ShoringUT}.
 As we gain access to more powerful pretrained models, our approach will also benefit through a better graph $G$.
 This method also provides a natural framework to combine information from large pretrained models (via our graph $G$) and rules provided by domain experts (through our prior predictions $h_1, \dots, h_k$).